dasinsoftware/league-rank/README.md

 ## Prerequisites

-- You must have Java 11 or above installed, and available to use on your command line (__please note that the CLI does not work with Java versions 10 or below).
+- You must have Java 11 or above installed, and available to use on your command line (Please note that the CLI does not work with Java versions 10 or below).

 ## Getting started